Skip to main content

 Clean the grease tray.
 Gas grills channel fat drippings into a drip tray or grease cup.
 This accumulates over the season.
 A full grease cup is a fire risk.
 Clean or replace it regularly -- some manufacturers recommend after every 3-5 cooks.

 Cover when not in use.
 A grill cover is the single best way to extend gas grill life.
 UV exposure and rain oxidize the exterior and damage the igniter components over years.
-The Spirit II's 10-year warranty doesn't cover cosmetic rust that develops from lack of cover use.
-A cover costs $30-50 and significantly extends the grill's service life.
+The Spirit E-210's 10-year warranty doesn't cover cosmetic rust that develops from lack of cover use.
+A cover is inexpensive and significantly extends the grill's service life.

 Propane Tank Basics

 Tank weight is the most reliable way to check propane level -- empty 20-lb tanks weigh about 17 lbs; a full tank weighs about 37 lbs.
-Many hardware stores and gas stations offer propane exchange at $4-6 per pound, or tank refill at slightly lower cost.
+Many hardware stores and gas stations offer propane exchange, or tank refill at slightly lower cost.

 FAQ

 Over a 5-year horizon: yes.
-The cost difference between a $229 Char-Broil and a $499 Weber Spirit II amortizes to about $54 per year.
+The price difference between a budget Char-Broil and the Weber Spirit amortizes to a modest amount per year.
 Weber's 10-year warranty covers most replacement part scenarios.
-In practice, budget gas grills often need replacement parts (ignitors, grates, burners) within 2-3 years that can run $50-100 total.
+In practice, budget gas grills often need replacement parts (ignitors, grates, burners) within 2-3 years.
 The Weber delays those costs significantly.

 How long should a gas grill last?